Can you solve these interesting riddles? They are ranked according to the degree of difficulty.

-Question: How many bags does each of them hold?
+Question: How many bags is each of them holding?

 Riddle 2: The Jester (***)

 The king who was bored with his jester and was looking for an occasion to get rid of him, called him one day and said:

 Say something, anything you want.
 If what you say is a lie, I will hang you; if you say the truth, I will slay you.

 The jester did some thinking and then said something to the king.
 And the king let him live!